-Technology for a Quieter America (TQA), was published by the National Academies Press in October 2010 following a five-year study by the National Academy of Engineering (NAE) of the environmental noise situation in the United States.
+Technology for a Quieter America (TQA), published by in October 2010, is the culmination of a five-year study by the National Academies of Engineering (NAE) of the environmental noise situation in the United States.
 The report is available for free download from the National Academies Press:

-The report emphasizes the importance of engineering to the quality of life in America, and in particular the role of noise control technology in making a quieter environment possible.
+The report emphasizes the importance of Noise Control Engineering to Americans' quality of life.
+It highlights the role of noise control technology in making a quieter environment possible.

 The TQA Report addresses: